Thai Language, Translation

 As you learn Thai, you will not only become more functional and less frustrated, but you will also vastly extend your range of Thailand experiences, and also come to appreciate the culture.
 The extent of your understanding of the Thai culture will be limited by how well you understand the language, as it is the core of the Thai mentality.

 Nonetheless, I know many expat managing directors and others who have spent years in Thailand and not learned the language.
 I, myself, had spent 4 months in Thailand before I started to learn the language, as the main Thais I dealt with initially could speak good English.
 Professional Thais can usually understand and can often speak English well.

 Whether to learn Thai, and how much, all depends on what kind of existence in Thailand you wish for in your experiences, how long you may stay, and how much you are really willing to work to learn the language.

-The good news is that the language isn't really very difficult, the most difficult part is the first few months when the hearing part of your brain needs a little experience with this language's various sounds.
+The good news is that the language isn't really very difficult, the most difficult part is the first few months when the hearing part of your brain needs a little experience with this language's various sounds and tones.
 Also, your brain starts to process the patterns, which are simple for Thai.
 After you learn a little bit of the language, you start to learn it faster and it becomes fun -- the more you learn, the easier each new increment gets.